What are Confidence Ratings?

 Mixing this quantitative and qualitative data gives your team a better sense of how you're tracking towards your goals, especially when the numbers don't give the complete story.

 For example, imagine a sales team working towards a revenue number.
 Even if the metrics don't look good early on, the team knows what their pipeline looks like and how likely their leads are to convert.
 Because they have this context, they will typically have an idea of whether or not they will hit the goal at the end of the quarter, regardless of the starting metrics.

 You will submit confidence ratings weekly through your team reflection.

 For every key result you are a lead or contributor on, your reflection will ask you to submit a confidence rating and an associated comment.
 We suggest that your confidence rating is as honest and realistic as possible and that you include a detailed comment to give your team members more context behind your rating.

-To get the confidence of your team, we ask each lead and contributor to rate their progress in their weekly reflections.
-This is done by rating on a 1-10 scale, with 1-3 being "At Risk", 4-7 being "Has Issues", and 8-10 as "On Track."
+When selecting a confidence rating, you will choose a number on 1-10 scale, with 1-3 being "At Risk", 4-7 being "Has Issues", and 8-10 as "On Track."

 Generally, we think of this meaning:

-At Risk: The goal is at risk of failure.
+- At Risk: The goal is at risk of failure.
 Without changing drastically, there is a very low likelihood of success.

-Has Issues: The goal might not be hit.
+- Has Issues: The goal might not be hit.
 There are hurdles to clear, but success is possible.